a11ywatch/a11ywatch/cli/README.md

 apt-get update && apt upgrade -y && apt-get install -y --no-install-recommends build-essential gcc cmake libc6 libssl-dev pkg-config
 ```

+Vendoring OpenSSL is available by using the feature flag `dist-vendor` upon install ex: `cargo install --path . --features dist-vendor`.
+The flag is also available following [RTN Consuming](https://github.com/a11ywatch/rust-to-npm) for node installs via npm.

 ## Build

 Get the CLI by running one of the commands below.